Plant DetailShow Menu

 Phonetic Spelling

-plee-oh-PELL-tiss mi-SHOW-ee-an-na
+plee-oh-PEL-tiss mi-SHOW-ee-an-na

 Description

-The Resurrection fern produces both fertile and sterile fronds, which have the same shape (monomorphic).
+The resurrection fern produces both fertile and sterile fronds, which have the same shape (monomorphic).
 The fertile fronds produce up to 80+ ball-shaped sporangia from June to October.
 The sporangia are aggregated into discrete, flattened and rounded to oval “fruit dots” (sori) on the undersides of lobes.
 The sori are arranged in rows on either side of the central veins, develop without a protective cover (indusium) and transition to brown as they mature.
 A characteristic of this fern is that there is a dent on the upper side of the lobes above each sorus. (see the image above)

 Insects, Diseases, and Other Plant Problems: No serious problems.
+Watch for the Florida fern caterpillar.

 See this plant in the following landscape: